Student Driver Car Accidents In Buffalo, New York

-The Tenacious Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Represents Individuals Who Have Been Injured in Car Accidents in Buffalo, New York, and the Greater New York Area.
+The Tenacious Dietrich Law Firm P.C.
+Represents Individuals Who Have Been Injured in Car Accidents in Buffalo, New York, and the Greater New York Area.

 A statistic on teen drivers from the Centers for Disease Control found that, in a single recent year, 2,500 teens were fatally injured in car accidents, and 285,000 were admitted to emergency rooms for treatment.
 Compared to drivers over the age of 20, student drivers between the ages of 16 and 19 are more likely to be involved in a fatal car crash.
 When it comes to teaching teens how to drive a car, a great deal of responsibility rests upon the shoulders of the parents, guardians, and teachers whose job it is to help teens become safe drivers.
 Instilling good driving habits from the outset can help to lower the chances of accidents occurring further down the road and help to safeguard the lives of our loved ones.